 What is it?

-Pickled sausage consists of fully cooked smoked sausages that are soaked in a flavorful vinegar brine with onions, garlic, herbs, and seasoning.
+Pickled sausage consists of fully cooked smoked sausages that are soaked in a flavorful vinegar brine with onions, garlic, herbs, and seasoning, similar to traditional pickled eggs.
 This easy pickling recipe is flexible, leaving you with quite a few great options on which sausages to use, and which herbs and seasonings you would like to include in the pickling liquid.
+You can even pickle sausage with eggs.

 Ingredients and Substitutions